 Main contributor: Jørgen S. Dokken

 To unify the C++ and Python interface with UFL and Basix, the user can now create data-independent variational forms for Python (similar to what is done for C++ problems), and then in turn attached data to the compiled form.
-This means that the same code can be used for both C++ and Python programs.

 This approach could also simplify code when working with mesh-refinement of a sequence of meshes through re-meshing.